PrettyPearl2302/tripme/README.md

 * How might we improve the overall passenger experience, especially in economy class, by allowing them to choose and customize their meals ahead of the flight, reducing uncertainty and enhancing satisfaction?

 ## Project Description 🤯
-**....at lease 3 sentences describing what the project does and how it works**
+**....at least 3 sentences describing what the project does and how it works**

-A website post-booking that works with any airline website (e.g Tripme) where passengers pick their meals, earning airline points.
+A website post-booking that works with any airline website (e.g., Tripme) where passengers pick their meals, earning airline points.
 This not only cuts wastage by tailoring catering needs but also lets users craft their ideal culinary journey on long/International flights.

 The Information Architecture -
 1. Post-Booking Notification: